arcanosam/imgui_wasm_demo/README.md

 * Update code to ImGUI 1.51
   * I just added/replaced the code where it's needed
     *  modifications on imgui_impl_sdl.cpp file
+      *  retrieve from 1.47 version of the same imgui_impl_sdl.cpp